 Another point of criticism is that the Two Factor Theory assumes that job satisfaction equals higher productivity.
 There are plenty of reasons to disagree, like external factors that might influence productivity.
 Herzberg didn’t take this into account while researching and coming up with his theory.

-The Two Factor Theory by Herzberg is a theory about motivation of employees.
-The Two Factor Theory assumes on the one hand, that employees can be dissatisfied with their jobs.
+The Herzberg Two Factor Theory is a theory about motivation of employees.
+This theory assumes on the one hand, that employees can be dissatisfied with their jobs.
 This often has something to do with so-called hygiene factors, such as salary and work conditions.
 On the other hand, employees’ satisfaction has to do with so-called motivation factors.
 These factors have to do with development opportunities, responsibility and appreciation.

 Herzberg claims these factors exist side by side.
 Taking away the dissatisfaction factors doesn’t necessarily mean employees will be satisfied.
 To motivate a team using motivation factors, the hygiene factors need to be taken care of first.